logo for my-island-penang.com

 Sitting position

-The lady sits on the left side and the man on the right side.
-The people being served will sit in chairs, while the bride and groom kneel.
 The "Seng Keh Mg" (match maker) will usually advise the groom to kneel to offer tea to the mother in law while the bride guide the husband kneeling in front of her father.

-After sipping the tea, it is customary to place a red packet (ang pow) on the saucer to wish the newly weds well.
 Watch this tea ceremony live held recently in Penang Cheah Kongsi.
 The teen couple are Jewel and Joshua, kids of the Nyonya (Peranakan) Society in Penang.

 For all offering tea, the bride and groom kneel or stands throughout the ceremony.
 Only when it is groom's turn to drink the tea, when the youngest rank served to him.
 In which case, the nieces and nephews.